Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 Enable browser + plugin spell checking ability within static website content elements.
 This is different from basically all other spell checker tools, as they work _only_ with input forms or editable elements.

-**Important:** The spell checking is intended for frontend views only.
+**Important:** This script is intended for frontend views only.
 Don't use it in backend/admin tools.

 ### Challenges